 - Line a baking sheet with parchment paper drop medium scoop (2 tablespoon size) rounds of the coconut mixture onto the baking sheet.
 Press one or two dried cherries, cranberries, plums or other dried fruit into the top of each macaroon (optional).
 Melt butter and honey together.
 Drizzle the mixture over the top of each macaroon.

 - Bake macaroons for 20 to 25 minutes, until lightly browned (watch carefully to avoid burning) or for 10 to 12 minutes if using a convection oven.
 Macaroons should be dry to the touch.
 You may need to bake them longer if it is a humid day.

-Try our homemade almond milk if you are looking for ideas on what to serve with this coconut macaroons recipe.
+Try our homemade almond milk if you want ideas on what to serve with this coconut macaroon recipe.
 It’s something that the whole family will enjoy, and when you make it with your own hands, it just tastes better.

 2 thoughts on “Coconut Macaroons Recipe”

 Coconut macaroons have been my weakness for a long time!
 These look delicious!